amm1746/Wildfire-Relief/docs/DesignDoc.md

 >
 ![Replace with your ViewModel Tier class diagram 1, etc.](model-placeholder.png)

+The ViewModel Tier bridges the View Tier and Model Tier by handling business logic and API interactions.
+This tier consists of:

+CupboardController: Implements REST API endpoints for CRUD operations on wildfire relief needs and interacts with the CupboardDAO for data persistence.

+AuthenticationController: Manages user authentication and permissions.

+FundingController: Handles supporter funding transactions and updates funding status for relief needs.

 ### Model Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._